michealmunson/michealmunson.github.io/_posts/2023-06-24-calculate-n.markdown

 * *NOTE: This is just the samples you took to have an understanding of the population of numbers you're drawing from.
 This is **not** the samples you're going to take to determine the average.
 In a practical setting, you ought to have some expert who knows how the numbers should vary.
 If you don't, like in this setting, then taking some samples to get an understanding of the variance will do.

-You estimate the population's standard deviation with the following calculation
+You estimate the population's standard deviation by calculating the sample standard deviation

 $$\sqrt{\frac{ \sum_{i=0}^{19}(x_i - \bar{x})^2}{n-1}}$$